 The KTM Adventure 990 was made in Austria.
 Produced between 2006-13, it was designed to be dual-purpose.
 The Adventure was equally at home both on and off road.
 At least, that is what the marketing men said!
 Its engine – the LC8 liquid-cooled 4-stroke 75° V-twin – was tailor-made for rough terrain.
 Power output was 105bhp.
 Capacity was 999cc – to be precise.
 With a dry weight of 461lb, the Adventure maxed out at 123mph – on flat tarmac!

-The bike was honed by the rigours of the Paris-Dakar Rally.
-Probably not much pre-release testing was required after that!
-The Adventure's long-travel suspension came courtesy of Dutch masters WP.
-The bike's flexible tubular steel frame was among the many parts which were near-identical to those on Fabrizio Meoni's KTM 950 desert racer.
-Indeed, he had won two of the three Paris-Dakar rallies preceding the Adventure's launch.
-A serious sales pitch!
+R & D for the Adventure was the Paris-Dakar Rally.
+Lessons learned from that hotbed of competition trickled down to the roadster.
+Probably not too much pre-release testing was needed after that!
+The Adventure\’s long-travel suspension came courtesy of Dutch masters WP.
+The flexible tubular steel frame was almost identical to that on the 950 desert racer.
+So, indeed, were many other parts.
+Fabrizio Meoni sat tall in the saddle.
+He won two of the three Paris-Dakars preceding the Adventure\’s release.
+Not a bad sales pitch!

-Styling-wise, the 990 was supermodel tall and svelte.
-But this was a supermodel that packed a punch - as in 100 N-m of torque, at 6,750 rpm.
-And with its chromium-molybdenum trellis frame, the Adventure could roll with the punches, too.
-As far as all-round capability comes, then, the KTM Adventure 990 was about as versatile as a motorcycle gets!
+Styling-wise, the Adventure was supermodel svelte.
+But, a model that packed a punch!
+At 6,750 rpm, no less than 100 N-m of torque was on tap.
+And – thanks to its chromium-molybdenum trellis frame – the Adventure rolled with the punches, too.
+Anything that less than snooker-table smooth green lanes could throw at it, anyway!
+As far as all-round capabilities go, then, the KTM Adventure 990 was about as kitted-out as a motorbike gets!